Climate Change, Sustainability & Natural Capital

 Virtual Scottish Highlands Renewable Energy Conference 2021

 Harper Macleod's 12th annual Scottish Highlands Renewable Energy Conference (SHREC) took place on 25 February 2021.
 The virtual event focused on climate change and how the renewable energy industry can play it's part in the transition to a greener economy.
-For those who couldn't attend, we will soon be making the sessions from the day available to watch online.
+You can now watch recordings of all the sessions from the day.

 Countdown to COP26 joint webinars